IncidentHub-Cloud/IncidentHub-Cloud.github.io/blog/blog/2024-07-22-sre-ops-teams.md

 slug: Monitoring-Third-Party-Vendors-As-An-Ops-Engineer-SRE
 title: Monitoring Third Party Vendors as an Ops Engineer/SRE
 authors: [hrish]
 description: Stop hacking together scripts to monitor public status pages.
+Use a status page aggregator that gives you a summary of all your Cloud and SaaS status pages.
 tags: [monitoring, sre, ops]
 ---